25 Amazing Things to Do in Athens, Greece

 A visit to Philopappos Hill is a real insider tip when it comes to the best things to do in Athens.
 Here you will find a beautiful park in the middle of the city, away from the typical tourist paths.
 The monument Philopappos is enthroned leading a 147-meter-high hill and offers a magnificent view of Athens down to the port of Piraeus and the blue sea.
 Especially, locals come here at sunset to marvel at the magical atmosphere from Philopappos Hill.
 Interesting is also the funerary monument, which was built broadly in the 2nd century AD.

 The Olympieion, also known as the Temple of Zeus, was once one of the largest temples of the ancient world and is therefore also one of the most important historical monuments in Athens.
-Built between 6th—2nd centuries BC, this large temple complex was made of Pentelic marble, with the Roman ruler Hadrian completing the complex in 132 AD.
+Built between the 6th—2nd centuries BC, this large temple complex was made of Pentelic marble, with the Roman ruler Hadrian completing the complex in 132 AD.
 Interestingly, the temple complex was 110 meters long and 43 meters wide, almost twice the size of the largest temple on the Acropolis.
 The annex had 104 Corinthian columns with a height of 17 meters, and today you can still visit 15 of these columns.

 National Archaeological Museum

 The National Archaeological Museum is the largest archaeological museum in Greece.
 During a tour, one is amazed by an extensive collection of over 11,000 Greek exhibits, from Neolithic times to late antiquity.
-There are 49 different exhibition rooms to discover on an area of 8,000 square meters, and so it is worth to plan a little more time for a visit.
+There are 49 different exhibition rooms to discover on an area of 8,000 square meters, and so it is worth planning a little more time for a visit.
 Among the most famous exhibits are the “Mask of Agamemnon”, the frescoes of Santorini, the “Horseman of Cape Artemision”, the bronze statue of Zeus and the mechanism of Antikythera.

 Tip: An insider tip is the museum café, where more works by artists are exhibited and which invites you to relax and enjoy in a pretty garden.